apache/brpc/docs/en/server.md

 In traditional synchronous servers, max concurreny is limited by number of worker pthreads.
 Setting number of workers also limits concurrency.
 But brpc processes new requests in bthreads and M bthreads are mapped to N workers (M > N generally), synchronous server may have a concurrency higher than number of workers.
 On the other hand, although concurrency of asynchronous server is not limited by number of workers in principle, we need to limit it by other factors sometimes.

 brpc can limit concurrency at server-level and method-level.
-When number of requests processed by the server or method simultaneously would exceed the limit,  server responds the client with ELIMIT directly instead of invoking the service.
+When number of requests processed by the server or method simultaneously would exceed the limit,  server responds the client with **brpc::ELIMIT** directly instead of invoking the service.
 A client seeing ELIMIT should retry another server (by best efforts).
-This options avoids over-queuing of requests at server-side, or limits related resources.
+This options avoids over-queuing of requests at server-side and limits related resources.

 Disabled by default.

-### Why issue error to client instead of queuing request when the concurrency would exceed the limit?
+### Why issue error to the client instead of queuing the request when the concurrency hits limit?

-A server reaching max concurrency does not mean other servers in the same cluster reach the limit as well.
-Let client be aware of the error and try another server is a better strategy from a cluster perspective.
+A server reaching max concurrency does not mean that other servers in the same cluster reach the limit as well.
+Let client be aware of the error ASAP and try another server is a better strategy from a cluster view.

 ### Why not limit QPS?

-QPS is a second-level metric, which is not good at limiting request bursts.
-Max concurrency is closely related to available critical resources: number of "workers" or "slots" etc, thus better at preventing over-queuing.
+QPS is a second-level metric, which is not good at limiting sudden request bursts.
+Max concurrency is closely related to availability of critical resources: number of "workers" or "slots" etc, thus better at preventing over-queuing.

-In addition, when server is stable at latencies, limiting concurrency has similar effect as limiting QPS due to little's law.
-But the former one is much easier to implement: simple additions or minuses from a counter representing the concurrency.
-This is also the reason than most traffic control is implemented by limiting concurrency rather than QPS.
+In addition, when a server has stable latencies, limiting concurrency has similar effect as limiting QPS due to little's law.
+But the former one is much easier to implement: simple additions and minuses from a counter representing the concurrency.
+This is also the reason than most flow control is implemented by limiting concurrency rather than QPS.
 For example the window in TCP is a kind of concurrency.

 ### Calculate max concurrency

 MaxConcurrency = PeakQPS * AverageLatency  ([little's law](https://en.wikipedia.org/wiki/Little%27s_law))

 PeakQPS and AverageLatency are queries-per-second and latencies measured in a server being pushed to its limit provided that requests are not delayed severely (with an acceptable latency).
-Most services have performance tests before going online, multiplications of the two is just max concurrencies of the services.
+Most services have performance tests before going online, multiplications of the two metrics calculates max concurrency of the service.

 ### Limit server-level concurrency

 Set ServerOptions.max_concurrency.
 Default value is 0 which means not limited.
-Accessing builtin services are not limited by this option.
+Accesses to builtin services are not limited by this option.

-Server.ResetMaxConcurrency() is able to modify max_concurrency of the server after starting.
+Call Server.ResetMaxConcurrency() to modify max_concurrency of the server after starting.

 ### Limit method-level concurrency